 Your Able Dental hygienist will carry out the following:

-- Plaque removal: plaque is a common cause of periodontal disease because it contains bacteria that inflame your gums
+- Plaque removal: plaque is a common cause of gum disease because it contains bacteria that inflame your gums

 - Calculus removal: special tools are required to remove what is essentially hardened plaque that forms above and below the gum line

-- Teeth polishing: this will remove stains and any final vestige of plaque
+- Teeth polishing: this will remove stains and any plaque

 - Fluoride application